Nuosis/FM-AI/src/components/Auth/Auth_Implementation_Plan.md

 # Authentication Component Implementation Plan
 AI_NOTES:
 Axios has been set up to use accessToken for auth
-If we need ApiKey or LicenseKey Auth consider using fetch instead
+If we need ApiKey or LicenseKey Auth consider using custom axios/fetch instead

 ## Core Authentication Features